trubblebobble/ccoe-mde/README.md

 2. Azure User with Owner or Contributor right to the subscription that the Function App will be deployed into.

+3. Active Directory User that has the required RBAC permissions in the MDE environment to access alert data for your organisation.

 ### Deploy Code

 The deployment can be built using a PowerShell script available in this repo.